Updated: An Important Message from Fr. Mike Tix

 - Avoid touching your eyes, nose, and mouth.

-- Parishioners and volunteers should wear a mask when on parish grounds, including when attending Mass.
-They should also bring their own hand sanitizer for personal use.
-Extra masks will be available for people who do not arrive with one.
+- Parishioners and volunteers should bring their own hand sanitizer for personal use.
+Extra masks will be available for people who do not have one.

 - Signs will be posted as a reminder of these practices.